Horizontal $p$-adic $L$-functions: Introduction

 Furthermore, if the mod $p$ Kurihara Conjecture holds (\ref{eq:Kolderiv}) for the Kato primes $q_1,\ldots, q_r$ and $r\leq p-2$.
 Then for a \emph{positive proportion} of order $p$ Dirichlet characters $\chi$ with conductor of the shape $\ell q_1\cdots q_r$ with $\ell$ prime we have \end{theorem} Recently, Burungale--Castella--Grossi--Skinner \cite{BurungaleCastellaGrossiSkinner} have obtained progress towards the mod $p$ non-triviality of the Kolyvagin system attached to Kato's Euler system (Theorem \ref{thm:BGCSthm}).
 Using its consequences for the mod $p$ Kurihara Conjecture established by C. H. Kim \cite{Kim} (Theorem \ref{thm:Kimthm}) we conclude: \begin{corollary} Let $E/\Q$ be a fixed non-CM elliptic curve.
 Then for $100\%$ of integers $d\geq 2$ there exists $\alpha=\alpha_d>0$ such that

 When we restrict to $d=p$ prime, the same holds for $100\%$ of primes $p$. \end{corollary} \begin{remark}In \cite{FeKiKu12}, Fearnley--Kisilevsky--Kuwata studied the case corresponding to $r=0$, i.e. $L(E,1)\neq 0$ and $\ev_p(L(E,1)/\Omega_E^+)=0$, and obtained the analogue of Theorem \ref{thm:Kolynonvan} in this setting.
-Their elegant proof follows by combining the horizontal norm relations and the congruence $\chi\equiv 1\modulo \lambda$ for $\chi$ of order $p$ and $\lambda|p$ the place of $\Q_p(\chi)$ above $p$.
+Their elegant proof follows by combining the horizontal norm relations and the congruence $\chi\equiv 1\modulo p^{1/(p-1)}$ for $\chi$ a Dirichlet character of order $p$.
 This corresponds in our argument to the case where the horizontal $p$-adic $L$-function is invertible and thus has no zeroes, see Proposition \ref{prop:invertible}. \end{remark}